-Travel Insurance and Brexit – What will be the situation with travel ?
+Travel Insurance after Brexit – What will be the situation with travel ?

 It is ESSENTIAL that you have Travel Insurance in place and protect yourself and travel companions whilst travelling in Europe.

-As the extension has been agreed until 31st January 2020, nothing will change and travel to Europe will remain the same as it is at the moment.
+As the extension has been agreed until 31st January 2020 and there is a transition period until December 2020, nothing will change and travel to Europe will remain the same as it is at the moment.

 We are working with our Travel Insurance Providers in order that business continues as usual.
-We understand that there is much uncertainty around what will happen on and after the new extension date.
+We understand that there is much uncertainty around what will happen after we leave the European Union.

 In respect of ensuring that customers are treated fairly, we recommend that all travellers check Government advise and holiday / airline providers terms and conditions before traveling.